leon8ix/gpmf-cwd/README.md

 This is a simple tool for extracting GPMF telemetry from GoPro MP4s and writing MGJSON files for Adobe After Effects.
 It relies on `gpmf-extract` and `gopro-telemetry` under the hood.

+Bun is used to build this setup to a binary.
+The goal is being able to run `gpmf-cwd` from any folder to convert all its contents (mp4 files) to mgjson.

 ## Usage

 ### With Bun (development)